geodynamics/pylith/docs-sphinx/user/install/index.md

 :::

 The easiest way to verify that PyLith has been installed correctly is to run one or more of the examples supplied with the binary and source code.
-In the binary distribution, the examples are located in `src/pylith-3.0.0dev/examples` while in the source distribution, they are located in `pylith-3.0.0dev/examples`.
+In the binary distribution, the examples are located in `src/pylith-3.0.0/examples` while in the source distribution, they are located in `pylith-3.0.0/examples`.
-Chapter {ref}`cha:examples` discusses how to run and visualize the results for the examples.
+{ref}`sec-examples` discusses how to run and visualize the results for the examples.
-To run the example discussed in Section {ref}`sec:example:3dhex8-static`:
+To run the example discussed in Section {ref}`sec-examples-2d-box`:

 ```{code-block} bash
 $ cd examples/2d/box